edake1/ECE-4160-Dake.github.io/docs/lab4.md

   }
 ...
 ```
-For one set of wheels, a signal value of 100 was enough to set to spinning really fast but for the other set, even a signal value of 200 made it spin only slightly so there was the need for some calibration.
+For one set of wheels, a signal value of 100 was enough to set it spinning really fast but for the other set, even a signal value of 200 made it spin only slightly so there was the need for some calibration.

 [Wheels spinning in both directions](https://youtu.be/MEnhIz9oGvQ)